 Whether a loved one needs temporary care after an illness or injury, or more permanent care, moving a loved one to a nursing home is a difficult decision.
 Although you might not be able to meet the physical and/or medical needs of a loved one, it’s natural to feel reluctant to take this step.
 Of course, you want your loved one to feel happy, safe and well-cared for.
 If you are ready to choose a nursing home, realize this is a process.
 Before deciding, conduct online research and visit several facilities in your area in person.

 Also, it’s important to realize there are safety risks for patients in nursing homes that can cause serious patient harm or even death.
-Therefore, I strongly suggest you read last week’s blog post for information on what kinds of health risks patients face in nursing homes and consider these risks when it’s time to choose a nursing home.
+Therefore, I strongly suggest you read my recent blog post for information on what kinds of health risks patients face in nursing homes and consider these risks when it’s time to choose a nursing home.

 Before we go further, I want to clear up any potential confusion.
 Nursing homes are sometimes referred to as skilled nursing facilities.
 Of the 15,000+ skilled nursing facilities in the US, 90% are also certified as nursing homes.
 Although this article refers to choosing a nursing home, the information applies to any skilled nursing facility.